grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 - [ ] sign up for datacamp again, finish the ML, AI stuff

+- [ ] buy a calc3-4 book with solutions

 one of our servers is being moved tomorrow, so we are all writing docs tomorrow

 making a list of cs labs in nyc/maryland my brother can apply for a post-doc